subh700/subh700/README.md

 ```
-🏔️  Nestled in the heart of Sikkim's mountains
+🏔️  Nestled in the heart of mountains
    where code flows like streams
    and creativity grows with nature
 ```